Secure U of T advanced threat protections: Anti-phishing protection

 What should I do if I get an email that advanced threat protection marks as suspicious?

-If you get a suspicious email, we ask that you report it to Information Security using the ‘Report Message’ add-in or by forwarding the email to report.phishing@utoronto.ca.
+If you get a suspicious email, we ask that you report it to Information Security using the ‘Report Message’ add-in button in Microsoft Outlook or by forwarding the email to report.phishing@utoronto.ca.

 What should I do if advanced threat protection incorrectly marks an email as suspicious?